 RESULTS

+Study population characteristics

 The prevalence of rapid growth in the first 6 months of life in the total study population was 24% (n=311).
 Rapid growers were born on average 3.5 gestational days earlier than slow/average growers and had lower average weight and length at birth (mean difference 343 grams and 0.9 cm, respectively) (Table 1).
 At ages 6 and 14 months rapid growers were heavier and taller than slow/average growers.
 At 14 months of age, 49.4% of rapid growers were overweight, while slow/average growers were less likely to be overweight (23.2%).
 Rapid growers were less likely to have been exclusively breastfed for >16 weeks and their mothers were on average somewhat younger at the time of delivery, of lower education, and more likely to be nulliparous and to have smoked during pregnancy compared to mothers of slow/average growers.
 Both parents of rapid growers were more likely to be of lower social class compared to parents of slow/average growers (Table 1).
 Infants who were overweight at the age of 14 months (n=358) were heavier at birth and at 6 months of age than infants with BMI z-scores below the 85th percentile (mean difference 130 and 799 grams, respectively; Supplementary Table S1).
 Mothers and fathers of overweight infants were more likely to have been overweight/obese before pregnancy and mothers were more likely to have a higher education and to have smoked during pregnancy (Supplementary Table S1).
 After excluding the Sabadell subcohort we observed similar characteristics to be associated with rapid growth and overweight status in infancy (Table 1 and Supplementary Table S1).
-Further, infants included in the total study population had similar characteristics to those excluded due to loss to follow-up or missing (not shown).
+Further, infants included in the total study population had similar characteristics to those excluded due to loss to follow-up or missing (data not shown).